jianshen92/digital-garden/content/blog/2023 -- A Year of Reflection and Exploration.md

 # Frisbee?

 The first half of the year marked my second season coaching the Zealous frisbee team.
 The season began with high hopes but concluded with a vibe that was slightly less than satisfactory.
-Upon reflection, many lessons were learned, meriting a detailed post of its own.
-One key insight is the importance of a stable personal life for effective leadership; stresses in one's career or relationships can adversely affect one's leadership and, by extension, the team.
+Upon reflection, many lessons were learned, so much that it deserves a detailed post of its own, if I will ever write one haha!
+One main learning is the importance of a stable personal life for effective leadership; stresses in one's career or relationships can adversely affect one's leadership and, by extension, the team.

 Despite the challenges, it was a year filled with valuable experiences, fueling my drive to lead the national team this year.